pussinboots/vagrant-git/README.md

 Install it in vagrant with ```vagrant plugin install vagrant-vbguest``` no configuration needed will install the actual virtualbox guest extension if they not already installed in the vm image.

 ##How it works

+First run do git clone if the project exist locally than git pull is performed instead.

 1. first look into the project .vagrant.yml file to resolve the vagrant github repo to clone
 2. clone the vagrant github repo